fisher-bien-1718/python-turtle-Paddy-Bergin-1718/6-flow_control/README.md

 | `<=` | less than or equal to |
 | `and` | `True` if both sides are `True` |
 | `or` | `True` if at least one side is `True` |

+## Goal
+1. Write any turtle program that makes use of a while loop based on user input